 Municipal development and budgeting processes are seamlessly integrated and thus the city perceives the planning, performance management, and budgeting as seamlessly integrated municipal core processes.
-Therefore the IDP, SDBIP, BEPP and MTREF should intersect and relate to each other.
 The approach in the development of the Mangaung BEPP takes cue from the strategic development vision of the city and developmental objectives as encapsulates in the 2016-2021 Integrated Development Plan (IDP).
-Critically the comprehensive IDP for the city is embedded and informed by the following eight key development priorities:
+Critically the comprehensive IDP of the city contain the eight key development priorities:

-- o Poverty eradication, rural and economic development and job creation; - Financial sustainability e.g. revenue enhancement, clean audit - Spatial development and the built environment; - Basic Service Delivery: Eradication of bucket system, VIP toilets in Botshabelo, Mangaung and Thaba Nchu, focus on the basics, building solar farming, power plant feasibility, safety & security - o Integrated Human Settlement - o Integrated Public Transport - Environmental Management and Climate change - Social and community services projects intersect and correlate.
-The MTREF of the City is consequently informed by these development priorities and set catalytic projects.
-The City is alive to a number of strategies that need to be pursued that will potentially put the City on the path of maximising development and these are:
+- o Poverty eradication, rural and economic development and job creation; - o Financial sustainability e.g. revenue enhancement, clean audit - Spatial development and the built environment; - Basic Service Delivery: Eradication of bucket system, VIP toilets in Botshabelo, Mangaung and Thaba Nchu, focus on the basics, building solar farming, power plant feasibility, safety & security - o Integrated Human Settlement - Integrated Public Transport - Environmental Management and Climate change - Social and community services